anvetsu/reo/docs/tut.md

 Functions are also data, so we can bind a function to a variable.
 In the above example, we have bound the doubling function to the name `dbl`.

-As the function internally uses the burrowing `+` operator, `dbl` can seemlessly work with lists as well as single numbers.
+As the function internally uses the burrowing `+` operator, `dbl` can seamlessly work with lists as well as single numbers.

 ```lisp
 ? dbl(10)